Learn how to create a beautiful limelight hydrangea wreath. It only takes about an hour to create, and the result is amazing.

 Continue until you complete the wreath.
 It’s that simple.
 I will say that it can get a little tricky and the end but just push back the flowers and work the paddle around until it’s finish.
 Give yourself a little extra wire when cutting it off the paddle, so that you can weave it in and out of the wire base to secure it in place.

-You might be surprised at how great it looks.
+You might be surprised at how great this limelight hydrangea wreath looks.
 The flowers own beauty really make the wreath, but I’m always somewhat surprised at how nice they turn out.

 The flowers will dry in place and turn a pretty brown color which you can then adorn with a bow or other plant material by sliding it in between the flowers.